ehuan2/tf-binding/ReadMe.md

 13. `epochs` specifies the number of epochs to train the model for.
 14. `device` specifies the torch device to use.
 15. `dtype` specifies the data type to use for training the MLP model.
+16. `use_seq` specifies whether to use the one-hot encoding from the sequence itself.

 ## Contributing